James Murdoch (Scottish Orientalist): Life in Japan

 Murdoch came to Japan as a foreign advisor, from September 1889 – 1893 as a professor of European history at the First Higher School, an elite institution for young men entering the Tokyo Imperial University.
 His most famous student during his first period in Japan was Natsume Sōseki.

 In addition to teaching, he vigorously pursued literary activities.
 In June 1890 he published a long piece of satirical verse, Don Juan's Grandson in Japan.
 In November he launched a weekly magazine, the Japan Echo, which lasted for six issues.
 In 1892 he published From Australia and Japan (a volume of short stories which went through three editions) and a novel, Ayame-san.
 His stories were romances in which the heroes tended to be academic and sporting paragons with socialist political leanings, whereas the women were both mercenary and cruel, or paragons of erudition, beauty and good breeding.
 He also wrote several texts for pictorial guidebooks aimed at historically minded tourists, and edited the memoirs of Hikozo Hamada, the castaway who became the first Japanese to acquire American citizenship.

 Life in Paraguay and London

 In August 1893, Murdoch left Japan to join the New Australia communist experimental commune in Paraguay (the commune had been founded by William Lane who had also founded The Boomerang).
 On 1 September, he was reported to be in London, on his way to New Australia to organize the schools there.
-By the time of his arrival, however, about one-third of the colonists had seceded, and far from the socialist paradise he had imagined, he found only poverty, disention, and disease.
+By the time of his arrival, however, about one-third of the colonists had seceded, and far from the socialist paradise he had imagined, he found only poverty, dissention, and disease.
 He remained only a few days and, leaving his 12-year-old son Kenneth in South America, returned to London in ill health.

-He spent the next five months recuperating at the British Museum translating the letters of sixteenth-century European religious in Japan; he then returned to Japan, where he would live until 1917.
+He spent the next five months recuperating at the British Museum, translating the letters of sixteenth-century European religious in Japan; he then returned to Japan, where he would live until 1917.